Guided Star-Shaped Masked Diffusion: Implementation Details

+For this experiment, we closely follow the original MDLM setup for the backbone, and only add a linear head for error predictor training.

+\paragraph{Error Predictor Head Training.} The error predictor head, $g_\phi$, was trained for 50,000 steps on a single H200 GPU approximately 48 hours using a global batch size of 512.
+For optimization, we used AdamW with a learning rate of 1e-4.
+The learning rate was managed by a constant schedule with warmup with 2,500 warmup steps.

-\subsection{Code generation on Conala}
+\subsection{Code Generation on Conala}

-\paragraph{Dataset and preprocessing.} We use the Conala benchmark~\citep{yin2018learning}, which contains Python code snippets paired with natural language intents.
+\paragraph{Dataset and Preprocessing.} We use the Conala benchmark~\citep{yin2018learning}, which contains Python code snippets paired with natural language intents.
 We construct our dataset splits as follows: the train set consists of 2,000 curated samples plus 594,000 samples from the mined subset; the hold-out set for training the error predictor contains 380 curated samples; and the test set contains 500 samples.
 All prompts and code snippets were tokenized using the \texttt{gpt-2} tokenizer, with sequences truncated or padded to a maximum length of 128 tokens.

-\paragraph{MDLM baseline training.} Our baseline is a conditional Masked Diffusion Language Model (MDLM), following the 12-layer Transformer architecture of \citet{sahoo2024simple}.
+\paragraph{MDLM Baseline Training.} Our baseline is a conditional Masked Diffusion Language Model (MDLM), following the 12-layer Transformer architecture of \citet{sahoo2024simple}.
 We employed a two-stage training procedure.
 First, the model was pre-trained for 50,000 steps on the full train set (mined and curated combined) with a batch size of 1024.
 Subsequently, the model was fine-tuned for an additional 10,000 steps exclusively on the curated portion of the training data, using a smaller batch size of 512.
 For both stages, we used the AdamW optimizer with a learning rate of 3e-4.

-\paragraph{Error predictor training.} The error predictor, $g_\phi$, for our G-Star sampler was trained on the hold-out split.
+\paragraph{Error Predictor Training.} The error predictor, $g_\phi$, for our G-Star sampler was trained on the hold-out split.
 We employed a parameter-efficient setup: the predictor's backbone consists of the full 12-layer transformer from our trained conditional MDLM with its weights frozen.
 We then added a single linear classification head on top of the final layer's token representations, and trained only this head to predict token-level errors, conditioned on the same prompts.
 We used the AdamW optimizer with a learning rate of 3e-4 and a batch size of 380.
 The model was trained for 500 steps.
+The training takes 1 hour on a single H200 GPU.